bluehands/Funicular-Switch/README.md

 It also adds a static return method `OptionResult.SomeOk` (It's called `SomeOk` in this case because the name of the return method of `Option<>` is `Some` and of `Result<>` is `Ok`) and a lift method to raise a `Option<>` to the `Result<Option<>>` domain.
 Additionally, it adds async variants, a map method and also methods to support LINQ query syntax.

+## ExtendMonad attribute

+Attaching the `ExtendMonad` attribute to a monad type will generate a map method, methods to allow using LINQ query syntax and also async variants.

 ### Additional documentation

 [Tutorial markdown](https://github.com/bluehands/Funicular-Switch/blob/main/TUTORIAL.md)